For the past number of years Sligo Grammar School has been involved in the Fields of Life project.

 How are you these days and let me hope that you are fine I would like to thank you for paying my school fee and I pray that god gives you a longer life and also bless you and your family.
 In this current term , the second term,we are going to register for the Uganda National Examination.
 My best subjects are the science subjects and I would like to become a doctor in the future, I like playing basketball and my best friends at school are Aisha and Mary.
 I also involve myself in music and I like it a-lot.
 The weather in Uganda is rainy season and some times its cold.
 I love you and will always pray for you.

 Various Sustainable Living projects have been set up in recent years for the Transition Year students.
-Experts in the area of sustainable living have come to talk to students andin response to this the students, with their teachers, have taken on environmental projects of various kinds.
-Projects include building a leaf mould in the Herm garden, maintaining a compost bin and creating a wormery.
+Experts in the area of sustainable living have come to talk to students and in response to this the students, with their teachers, have taken on environmental projects of various kinds.
+Projects include building a leaf mould in the Herm garden and maintaining a compost bin.

 One of the very popular Sustainable Living projects has been centred in the woodwork room.
 In this workshop, the students created a range of items from salvaged timber.
 This includes a raised bed and outdoor seat as well as some extra seating for the TY locker area.
-The students are so proud of their furniture that last years TYs took their bench with them to the 5th year locker area
+The students are so proud of their furniture that for the last two years the TYs took their bench with them to the 5th year locker area!

 The art department in the school is a very active and vibrant one.
 The art room is always a hive of activity with students coming in and out on various projects - art students and non-art students alike!

 In recent years the Sligo Grammar School Art Department and the Emergency Department in Sligo General Hospital have joined forces and some of the work of the students is on display in the ED waiting room.
-This work is changed 2 or 3 times a year and is a great forum for art students to see their work displayed in public.
+This work is changed twice a year and is a great forum for art students to see their work displayed in public.

-For the last two years Sligo Grammar School has entered the National Junk Kouture design Competition.
-Both years we have had Regional Finalists with a National Finalist last year.
+For the last four years Sligo Grammar School has entered the National Junk Kouture design Competition.
+Each year we have had Regional Finalists with a National Finalist in 2015

 The competition is a challenge to design and construct an outfit entirely from re-cycled materials.
-This year we hope to have a few entries.
 Interested TY students have a Junk Kouture class each week to help them prepare for the competition.

-Here are some pictures of last year’s winning entry.
-The work was done by Tory and Katie McGlynn and Lydia Craig and the outfit was called “Sea-Cycled”
+Here are some pictures of the 2015 entry which made it to the National finals.
+The work was done by Tory and Katie McGlynn and Lydia Craig and the outfit was called "Sea-Cycled"